The following document was sent out regularly on the DNA-NEWBIES mailing list.

 When you are no longer a newbie feel free to stay and help.
 However you may pose your more advanced questions on the rootsweb list for DNA and genealogy or the one for autosomal DNA:

 There is a standards document published here:

 That document is intended to provide ethical and usage standards for the genealogical community to follow when purchasing, recommending, sharing, or writing about the results of DNA testing for ancestry.

-The same weekend as Genetic Genealogy Ireland which just finished and has lectures on their channel at youtube, https://www.youtube.com/channel/UCHnW2NAfPIA2KUipZ_PlUlw
+Every year there is also Genetic Genealogy Ireland which has lectures on their channel at youtube, https://www.youtube.com/channel/UCHnW2NAfPIA2KUipZ_PlUlw

 see the report from Debbie